What are your hours and location?

 No, the park prohibits rental companies from doing this.
 You could, however, hire a third party like a taxi to transport the boats to the river.

-Is there a place to rent kayaks closer Hall's Crossing, Bullfrog, or Hite?
+Is there a place to rent kayaks closer to Hall's Crossing, Bullfrog, or Hite?

 Yes!
 We have partners in Blanding, Utah who rent touring kayaks about 1 hour 40 minutes drive from Hall's Crossing, which is the best kayaking launch of the 3 uplake locations.
 For intinerary advice, just ask.
 It's 1 hr 30 minutes to Hite, which has a very muddy water, but it is definitely the quietest launch spot on the lake - worth considering for a summer excursion.
 It's 2 hrs 15 minutes to Bullfrog, which is not recommended unless you are renting a motorboat there.
 It's still a long-ish drive, but it is the closest location we know of.
-If you are interested in renting from this location, please let us know in your Online Rental Form.
+If you are interested in renting from this location, please give us a call.
 Price: $50 per day.